Here are the essential financial models every founder in Kenya needs to prepare before seeking funding:

 1. Revenue Model

-Key Elements:
+Key Components:

-- Pricing strategy
+- Pricing strategy and value proposition

-- Sales volume forecasts
+- Sales forecasts by market or region

-- Customer acquisition and retention rates
+- Customer acquisition and retention projections

 2. Profit and Loss (P&L) Statement

-Key Elements:
+Key Components:

 - Revenue